dongli029/Card-image-recognition/README.txt

 This function use GCP vision api to recognize card number.
 Based on the card number, we can realize which card it is.

-This code can be used to store user's credit card in the database.
+This code can be used to store which credit card user have in the database.